Chapter 18.24

 B. Composition of the Commission.

-1. The historic preservation commission shall consist of seven members, and the appointments and confirmations of those members shall be governed by Chapter 2.01 BIMC.
+1. The historic preservation commission shall consist of up to seven members, and the appointments and confirmations of those members shall be governed by Chapter 2.01 BIMC.
 The historic preservation commission shall include at least three members who have experience in identifying, evaluating and protecting historic resources and who are selected from among the disciplines of history, architecture, landscape architecture, architectural history, historic preservation, planning, cultural anthropology, archaeology, biology, geography, cultural geography, American studies, law, and real estate, referred to in this chapter as the “professional positions.”
 An action taken by the historic preservation commission shall not be invalid due to the temporary vacancy of any or all of the professional positions, unless the certification agreement between the city and the State Historic Preservation Office (SHPO) provides otherwise.

 2. All members of the historic preservation commission must have a demonstrated interest and competence in historic preservation and possess qualities of impartiality and broad judgment.